-- Instructions for how CCI staff as well as CPA foster parents are to proceed during an emergency situation, transportation, medication and record management, ongoing communication, location for the nearest shelter, hospital, police, and fire station.
-This plan will be reviewed and updated at least annually and uploaded in GA+SCORE. - 13.34 CCI and CPA Human Service Professionals, Case Support Workers and Case Support Supervisors must complete RBWO Foundations new hire training within 4 months from their start date.
+- if conflicting, ambivalent or inadequate statements are received from those initially requested. - 13.33 Providers (CCIs and CPA foster parents) must have a written Emergency/Disaster Plan to address large scale emergency situations, including pandemic preparation and response.
+Emergency situations are defined as anything that will displace children during a statewide or agency disaster.
+At a minimum the plan should include: Instructions for how CCI staff as well as CPA foster parents are to proceed during an emergency situation, transportation, medication and record management, ongoing communication, location for the nearest shelter, hospital, police, and fire station.
+This plan will be reviewed and updated at least annually and uploaded in GA+SCORE.
+CCI Staff and CPA foster parents should be trained on the Agency plan.
+Providers should regularly assess incidents and trends to determine when additional trainings are warranted. - 13.34 CCI and CPA Human Service Professionals, Case Support Workers and Case Support Supervisors must complete RBWO Foundations new hire training within 4 months from their start date.
 Staff must enroll in one or both components within 30 days from the date of hire.
 The complete Foundations course consists of three (3) weeks of elearning / field practice experience and one (1) week of classroom instruction for a total of four (4) weeks of instruction.
 The classroom component of Foundations culminates with a knowledge-based competency test based on the materials covered during the 5-day classroom experience.
 The test must be passed with a score of at least 80% in order to earn credit for the classroom component.
 (Please refer to Foundations Training and Standards Guide located on GA+SCORE) - 13.35 If existing CSS, CSW and HSP staff members have not completed RBWO Foundations training within the four (4) month deadline, they must be reassigned to roles other than CSS, CSW or HSPs until the training is successfully completed.
 Agencies identified as systematically failing to ensure that staff meets training requirements are subject to admissions suspension and OPM contract termination. - 13.36 Provider will comply with all of the contract deliverables, OPM RBWO Minimum Standards, and DFCS Child Welfare Polices.
-Failure to comply will result in: - Intervention from the OPM Risk Management Team (site visit, technical assistance, office conference, etc.). - Letter of Concern, - Admission suspensions, and/or - Termination of contract. - 13.37 Providers will implement an internal continuous quality improvement process to at a minimum placement matching, placement disruptions, child protective services investigations, policy violations, services to ILP youth, staff hiring and turnover, caregiver and staff training and performance based placement performance.
+Failure to comply will result in: - Intervention from the OPM Risk Management Team (site visit, technical assistance, office conference, etc.), - Letter of Concern, - Admission suspensions, and/or - Termination of contract. - 13.37 Providers will implement an internal continuous quality improvement process to at a minimum placement matching, placement disruptions, child protective services investigations, policy violations, services to ILP youth, staff hiring and turnover, caregiver and staff training and performance based placement performance.
 Continuous quality improvement (CQI) is the complete process of identifying, describing, and analyzing strengths and challenges and then testing, implementing solutions and then learning from the results, and revising solutions in a continuous process that yields optimal programmatic functioning and better outcomes for children and families.
 Individuals who serve in a quality assurance or compliance role must meet the minimum educational and experiential requirements of the Human Services Professional or Case Support Worker.